JakeTrock/CleanConnect/README.md

 1. clone this repo
 2. required software
     1. Grab yourself a copy of nodejs and insomnia request manager
-    2. run 'npm i' in the CleanConnect directory
+    2. run 'npm i' in the CleanConnect directories
     3. start mongodb and the node server using 'node server.js'
     4. You're all set, go on to the usage instructions